mendix/hybrid-app-template/README.md

 First, log in to the service by running `npm run phonegap-login`.
 You'll be asked for your credentials.

-Afterwards, you can start the remote build process by running `npm run android-remote` or `npm run ios-remote`.
+Afterwards, you can start the remote build process by running `npm run remote -- android` or `npm run remote -- ios`.

 ### Manually